hoelzl/Gem/index.md

 compose systems from simpler components: A *combination operator* is a function that takes multiple relations and uses them to build a new relation whose behavior depends (1) on the individual components and (2) on the combination operator itself.
-For example, suppose we have two robots moving in an arena; each robot has its individual $x$ and
+Components are relations over the trajectory space, as is the result of the combination operator, so components and systems are treated identically in Gem; as a matter of fact both are just synonyms for relations.
+This means that we can repeat compositions as often as necessary: The simplest components are composed into more complex one which can in turn be composed with other components or systems...

-$y$ coordinates.
+For example, suppose we have two robots moving in an arena; each robot has its individual $x$ and $y$ coordinates.
 However by putting them together into the same arena we have built a new system that has the additional constraint that the robots may not overlap.
 In Gem a combination operator, say *put-in-arena* is responsible for building the relation describing the two-robot system from the two simpler systems describing a single robot each, and for enforcing the relevant constraints such as non-overlapping physical extents of the robots.

 If we place the two robots into an arena but connect them using a piece of rope, we can express this using another combination operator,